Stroke continues to be New Zealand’s second single biggest killer and the leading cause of serious adult disability.1

-For 40 years, we have actively promoted ways to avoid stroke and dedicated ourselves to working closely with stroke survivors across the country.
+For over 40 years, we have actively promoted ways to avoid stroke and dedicated ourselves to working closely with stroke survivors, their family / whānau and carers.